Ken Styron, DBA

 Scott Oswald serves as the chief information officer for Columbia Southern University.
 Capitalizing on more than 20 years of information technology experience in the corporate sector, Scott brings expansive knowledge and expertise to the role.
 Founded upon his tenure as a software engineer, Scott’s leadership style focuses on end-user experience, reliability and scalability.

 Scott previously served as the vice president of information technology, where he supervised the university’s software development, integration, hardware, network infrastructure and technical support.
 Scott holds a Bachelor Science in mathematics with a minor in computer science from Troy University.

 Chief Marketing Officer

-Eric McHaney serves as chief marketing officer for Columbia Southern University.
+Dale Leatherwood serves as chief marketing officer for Columbia Southern University, joining in June 2022.
 In this role, he oversees a division that includes marketing, corporate outreach and community & alumni relations.
-As an executive with more than 18 years of marketing experience in higher education, Eric brings expansive knowledge and expertise to the role.
+With more than 24 years of marketing and executive experience in training and higher education, Dale brings an expansive knowledge and expertise to his current role.

 Vice President, Business Development and Military Initiatives

 Rick Cooper serves as the vice president of business development & military initiatives at CSU.
 He earned his bachelor’s degree in business administration at CSU in 2002.
 He manages educational representatives responsible for developing relationships within the military and corporate arena including attending education fairs, base visits and conferences.

 He retired from the U.S. Navy in 1998 with a background in aviation and career counseling and worked for DeVry University as an educational representative before joining CSU.